 Cornell Law School is located in Ithaca, New York and has many academic opportunities in which students can excel.
 Founded in 1887, the school has become known as one of the nation’s top law schools.
-The school has a rather small population of about 600 students.
+The school has a rather small population of just under 600 students.
 Class sizes also remain modest, with a student to faculty ratio of nine to one.
-One of the hallmarks of the Cornell Law program is the amount of research facilities available to students.
-With 10 centers, institutes and programs, there are many opportunities to learn outside of the classroom.
+One of the hallmarks of the Cornell Law program is the number of research facilities available to students.
+With 10 centers, institutes, and programs, there are many opportunities to learn outside of the classroom.
 The Death Penalty Project and Cornell e-Rulemaking Initiative help students become involved in law training in real-life situations.

 Cornell is also well-known for its summer institute programs.
 It currently has two programs: The Cornell-Universite de Paris I Summer Institute of International and Comparative Law at the Sorbonne and a Workshop in International Business Transactions with Chinese Characteristics in Suzhou, China.
 Courses include international human rights, comparative legal systems and international commercial arbitration.
 Cornell Law offers three student-edited law journals: the “Cornell Law Review,” “Cornell International Law Journal” and “Cornell Journal of Law and Public Policy.”
 A peer-reviewed journal called the “Journal of Empirical Legal Studies” is presented by the Cornell Law faculty.

 Students looking for small class sizes at a prestigious law school may well find a good fit at Cornell Law School.
 Cornell also offers a dedicated network of alumni and many opportunities for advancement both before and after graduation.